-- The minimum requirement for own funds and eligible liabilities (MREL) is set by resolution authorities to ensure that a bank maintains at all times sufficient eligible instruments to facilitate the implementation of the preferred and, where applicable, variant resolution strategies.
-The building up and maintenance of MREL-related capacity in terms of quantity, quality, governing law, and appropriate location of MREL instruments therefore plays a key role in improving a bank's resolvability.
+- 1 The minimum requirement for own funds and eligible liabilities (MREL) is set by resolution authorities to ensure that a bank maintains at all times sufficient eligible instruments to facilitate the implementation of the preferred resolution strategy.
+The building up and maintenance of MREL capacity in terms of quantity, quality, governing law, and appropriate location of MREL instruments therefore plays a key role in improving a bank's resolvability.
 This capacity underpins the credibility and feasibility of the preferred resolution strategies, and gives resolution authorities greater flexibility and confidence that a chosen strategy will meet public policy objectives.
-One example of how MREL features underpin resolution strategies is subordination requirements, set by the Single Resolution Board (SRB) to improve resolvability in general, and in particular to reduce the risk of breaching the nocreditor-worse-off (NCWO) principle (that no creditor is worse off under resolution than under insolvency proceedings).
-Another is the criteria on the location of eligible instruments needed to support the implementation of the resolution strategy in groups with complex structures. - 2 MREL serves to prevent a bank's resolution from depending on the provision of public financial support, and so helps ensure that shareholders and creditors contribute to loss absorption and recapitalisation.
+One example of how MREL features underpin resolution strategies is subordination requirements, set by the Single Resolution Board (SRB) (and subject to legal minima for some types of banks, including G-SIIs and Top Tier institutions) to improve resolvability in general, and in particular to reduce the risk of breaching the no-creditorworse-off (NCWO) principle (that no creditor is worse off under resolution than under insolvency proceedings).
+Another example is the criteria on the location of eligible instruments needed to support the implementation of the resolution strategy in groups with complex structures. - 2 MREL serves to prevent a bank's resolution from depending on the provision of public financial support, and so helps to ensure that shareholders and creditors contribute to loss absorption and recapitalisation.
 It ultimately supports the long-term viability, stability and efficiency of the financial system by promoting transparency, accountability and the better pricing of risk.
-The SRB will therefore always view the setting of the MREL through the lens of resolvability in order to ensure that banks maintain at all times sufficient quantity and quality of instruments capable of absorbing losses and recapitalising a bank in resolution. - This paper sets out the SRB's MREL policy in the light of the Banking Package.
-The regulatory framework for MREL has been recently revised through amendments to the EU Bank Recovery and Resolution Directive 2014/59/EU (BRRD); Regulation 806/2014/EU establishing a Single Resolution Mechanism (SRMR); and the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD)(1) (the Banking Package).
-Note that this paper does not aim to describe exhaustively all changes in the area of resolution included in the Banking Package.
-Some of these, in particular the changes becoming applicable at a later stage (e.g. MDA, IPU), will be covered in future policies. - 4 The SRB has implemented the legislative amendments, taking into account their ultimate policy objectives.
-The provisions aim to be effective, efficient and proportionate.
-They will help ensure that MREL is set in the context of fully feasible and credible resolution plans, for all types of banks.
-To this end, they build on the SRB's existing MREL policy and experience with implementation, and the changes are largely incremental.
+The SRB will therefore always view the setting of MREL through the lens of resolvability, in order to ensure that banks maintain at all times sufficient quantity and quality of instruments capable of absorbing losses and recapitalising a bank in resolution. - 3 This paper sets out the SRB's MREL policy, which has been revised as a result of the experience obtained during the 2020 resolution planning cycle (RPC).
+The regulatory framework for MREL was revised in 2019 through amendments to the EU Bank Recovery and Resolution Directive 2014/59/EU (BRRD); Regulation 806/2014/EU establishing a Single Resolution Mechanism (SRMR); and the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD)(1) (the Banking Package). - 4 The SRB has implemented the legislative amendments, taking into account their ultimate policy objectives.
+The provisions are intended to be effective, efficient and proportionate.
+They will help ensure that MREL is set in the context of fully feasible and credible resolution plans for all types of banks.
+To this end, they build on the SRB's existing MREL policy and experience with implementation, and the changes to the preceding RPC of the SRB are largely incremental.
 The provisions will also promote a level playing field across banks including for Banking Union subsidiaries of non-banking Union (EU) banks.

-(1) Respectively, Directive 2014/59/EU as amended by Directive (EU) 2019/879; Regulation (EU) 2014/806 as amended by Regulation (EU) 2019/876; and Directive (EU) 2013/36 as amended by Directive (EU) 2019/879.
+(1) Respectively, Directive 2014/59/EU as amended by Directive (EU) 2019/879; Regulation (EU) 2014/806 as amended by Regulation (EU) 2019/877; Regulation (EU) 575/2013 as amended by Regulation (EU) 2019/876; and Directive (EU) 2013/36 as amended by Directive (EU) 2019/879.